abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 > **The mixed-product property**: the property of the tensor product that is used here is: $(A \otimes B) (C \otimes D) = AC \otimes BD$.

 In the second step we have used the fact that computing tensor product of matrices and then conjugate transposing it is equal to first conjugate transposing each of the matrices then finding the tensor product.
-In the third step we have used the fact that tensor product of matrices is multiplicative.
+In the third step we have used the fact that tensor product of matrices is multiplicative(The mixed-product property).
 Since all the $U_i$ for $1 \leq i \leq n$ are unitary matrices we got the Identity matrices as a result.
 Then the tensor product of these idenetity matrices is going to be a identity matrix that corresponds to the joint system $(X_1,X_2,\cdots,X_n)$.

 #### Doing nothing on one system

-One more thing we have to learn is that there might be cases when we want apply some operation on just one(or proper subset) of the systems and do nothing for other(or remaining) systems.
-We have already learnt about the similar case in the probabilistic operation.
-Here is also it is going to be the same idea.
+There might be situations where we want apply some operation on just one(or proper subset) of the systems and do nothing for other(or remaining) systems.
+We have already learnt about this concepte in the probabilistic operation.
+Here also it is going to be the same idea.
 Doing nothin on the other(or remaining) systems is equivalent to applying the identity operation.
 We already know that the identity operation is represented by the idenetity matrix $I_X$ with row and column indeces corresponding to the classical state set of the system X.

-For example take an example of two qbits $(X_1,X_2)$ and we want to apply an Hadamard operation on $X_1$ and do nothing on $X_2$.
-This operation can be described by the following unitary matrix.
+For example take an example of two qubits $(X_1,X_2)$ and we want to apply an Hadamard operation to the $X_1$ and do nothing to the $X_2$.
+This operation will be described by the following unitary matrix.

 $$
 \begin{equation}\tag{Ex-12}